Extensions in Swift

 Detailed Explanation of Concepts

 Extensions serve as a way to extend the behavior of an existing type without modifying its original source code.
-That’s particularly useful when you want to provide additional functionality to classes, structs, enums, or protocols that you don’t have direct access to.
+This is particularly useful when you want to provide additional functionality to classes, structs, enums, or protocols that you don’t have direct access to.

 Extensions can: